byjg/php-rest-reference-architecture/README.md

 - Read the PSR11 Container with the specific environment;
 - If exists PSR11 "BUILDER_DOCKERFILE" variable it will copy the Dockerfile template from 'docker/Dockerfile' to the workdir and apply the customizations;
-- Run the commands inside the PSR11 "BUILDER_BEFORE_BUILD" variable
-- Run the commands inside the PSR11 "BUILDER_BUILD" variable
+- Run the commands inside the PSR11 "BUILDER_DOCKER_BUILD" variable
-- Run the commands inside the PSR11 "BUILDER_DEPLOY_COMMAND" variable
+- Run the commands inside the PSR11 "BUILDER_DOCKER_RUN" variable

 Your PSR11 Container must have the follow variables: